View weather archive

 Date / Local time | T | Po | P | Pa | U | DD | Ff | ff10 | ff3 | N | WW | W1 | W2 | Tn | Tx | Cl | Nh | H | Cm | Ch | VV | Td | RRR | tR | E | Tg | E' | sss | |

-2025 June 24, Tuesday | 05 | 26.2 | 755.8 | 756.5 | -0.5 | 89 | Wind blowing from the north | Calm | 90 or more, but not 100% | Lightning visible, no thunder heard. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulonimbus capillatus (often with an anvil), with or without Cumulonimbus calvus, Cumulus, Stratocumulus, Stratus or pannus. | 40%. | 300-600 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 24.2 | ||||||||||
+2025 July 20, Sunday | 05 | 25.6 | 754.1 | 754.8 | -0.3 | 83 | Wind blowing from the north-east | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%. | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 22.4 | ||||||||||

-02 | 26.0 | 756.3 | 757.0 | -0.7 | 89 | Wind blowing from the south-southeast | Calm | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 10% or less, but not 0 | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 24.0 | No precipitation | 6 | |||||||||
+02 | 27.1 | 754.4 | 755.1 | 0.0 | 76 | Wind blowing from the south-southeast | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%. | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 22.5 | No precipitation | 6 | |||||||||

-June 23, Monday | 23 | 27.3 | 757.0 | 757.7 | 2.0 | 82 | Wind blowing from the north | Calm | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%. | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 24.0 | ||||||||||
+July 19, Saturday | 23 | 28.2 | 754.4 | 755.1 | 1.4 | 70 | Wind blowing from the east-southeast | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%. | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 22.1 | ||||||||||

-20 | 30.8 | 755.0 | 755.7 | 0.5 | 65 | Wind blowing from the south | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 33.5 | Stratocumulus other than Stratocumulus cumulogenitus. | 10% or less, but not 0 | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole, but the continuous veil does not reach 45 degrees above the horizon. | 9.0 | 23.6 | No precipitation | 6 | ||||||||
+20 | 31.6 | 753.0 | 753.7 | 1.1 | 59 | Wind blowing from the east-southeast | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 34.6 | Stratocumulus other than Stratocumulus cumulogenitus. | 10% or less, but not 0 | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 9.0 | 22.6 | No precipitation | 6 | ||||||||

-17 | 32.8 | 754.5 | 755.2 | -1.0 | 52 | Wind blowing from the south-southwest | Light breeze (2 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 20–30%. | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 12.0 | 21.6 | |||||||||||
+17 | 34.0 | 751.9 | 752.5 | -2.1 | 47 | Wind blowing from the south-southwest | Light breeze (3 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 20–30%. | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 12.0 | 21.0 | |||||||||||

-14 | 33.3 | 755.5 | 756.2 | -1.6 | 50 | Wind blowing from the south-southwest | Light breeze (2 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 20–30%. | 600-1000 | Altocumulus translucidus at a single level. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 11.0 | 21.6 | No precipitation | 6 | |||||||||
+14 | 34.0 | 754.0 | 754.7 | -1.2 | 55 | Wind blowing from the south-southwest | Light breeze (3 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 20–30%. | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 12.0 | 23.6 | No precipitation | 6 | |||||||||

-11 | 30.0 | 757.1 | 757.8 | 0.9 | 76 | Wind blowing from the east | Light breeze (2 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 10% or less, but not 0 | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 10.0 | 25.3 | |||||||||||
+11 | 31.6 | 755.2 | 755.8 | 0.2 | 66 | Wind blowing from the south-east | Light breeze (3 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 10% or less, but not 0 | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 12.0 | 24.5 | |||||||||||

-08 | 25.7 | 756.2 | 756.9 | 0.4 | 91 | Wind blowing from the east | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 24.9 | Stratocumulus other than Stratocumulus cumulogenitus. | 10% or less, but not 0 | 600-1000 | Altocumulus translucidus at a single level. | Cirrus uncinus or fibratus, or both, progressively invading the sky; they generally thicken as a whole. | 9.0 | 24.1 | No precipitation | 24 | ||||||||
+08 | 24.8 | 755.0 | 755.7 | 0.8 | 91 | Wind blowing from the north-east | Calm | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 24.5 | Stratocumulus other than Stratocumulus cumulogenitus. | 10% or less, but not 0 | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 10.0 | 23.2 | No precipitation | 24 | ||||||||

-05 | 26.7 | 755.8 | 756.5 | -0.7 | 88 | Wind blowing from the east-northeast | Light air (1 m/s) | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%. | 600-1000 | Altocumulus translucidus at a single level. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 8.0 | 24.6 |
+05 | 25.3 | 754.2 | 754.9 | -0.5 | 87 | Wind blowing from the east | Calm | 90 or more, but not 100% | Haze. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Stratocumulus other than Stratocumulus cumulogenitus. | 20–30%. | 600-1000 | Patches (often lenticular) of Altocumulus translucidus, continually changing and occurring at one or more levels. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole, but the continuous veil does not reach 45 degrees above the horizon. | 9.0 | 23.0 |